 WP Smush.it compresses an image’s file size by stripping away the unnecessary metadata — a form of lossless compression.
 You can set the plugin to automatically “smush” new images as they are uploaded to your media library, or you can go back and compress existing files.
 If you want a premium version of the Smush.it plugin, WPMU have released WP Smush PRO.

-Final Tiles Grid Gallery for WordPress
+Final Tiles Grid Gallery

 The final plugin in today’s list is Final Tiles Grid Gallery.
 The plugin allows you to create simple, stylish, responsive grid galleries for your website.